run-llama/llama_deploy/README.md

 6. Sets up a consumer task for the service
 7. Sets up a shutdown handler and keeps the event loop running

-## Using the `llama_deploy` client
+## Using the Python SDK

-`llama_deploy` provides both a synchronous and an asynchronous client for interacting with a deployed system.
+Llama Deploy provides access to a deployed system through a synchronous and an asynchronous client.
 Both clients have the same interface, but the asynchronous client is recommended for production use to enable concurrent operations.

 Generally, there is a top-level client for interacting with the control plane, and a session client for interacting with a specific session.
 The session client is created automatically for you by the top-level client and returned from specific methods.

 To create a client, you need to point it to a control plane.